finwarman/WifiDump/README.md

 While running, the program creates an 'tempSSIDs.txt' file, which is contains only the SSIDs and not respective passwords.
 This will be deleted if the program runs successfully, being replaced instead by the SSID_PASS_DUMP text file.

-Note: Make sure that the respective network card is attatched to the computer, or else no dump file will be created.
+Note: Make sure that the respective network card is attached to the computer, or else no dump file will be created.